 Photography is a creative art that enables me to stop time - that is, to capture a moment or a place and preserve that for others to also experience.
 It is also about observation - about being connected and 'in the moment' of what you are doing, so that you 'see' at another level.
-For me 'observation' goes through several phases when I am taking a photograph - phase 1 is just finding the place or object and realising the possibilities; phase 2 is looking around to 'size up' the best angle or the light and phase 3 is 'composition' when I am refining how the image looks through the viewfinder.
+For me 'observation' goes through several phases when I am taking a photograph - Phase 1 is just finding the place or object and realising the possibilities; Phase 2 is looking around to size up the best angle or the light and Phase 3 is 'composition' when I am refining how the image looks through the viewfinder.

 At the start of each photograph (especially so with landscapes, or inside churches) I take the time to just absorb the place and the beauty that emerges.
 Often quite ordinary places can hide a unique beauty or image - such as the image of a local dairy or convenience store, or an old farm house.
-But one has to take the time to 'absorb' the place to see it.